VolkovLabs/volkovlabs.io/blog/2022-09-13-grafana-variables/index.md

 ## Environment Data Source

 To stay out of trouble, Grafana core chose not to support environment variables at this time.
-Yet, many industrial cases require the ability to display environment variables, for instance, in cases where the goal is to manage numerous remote devices.
+Yet, many industrial cases require the ability to display environment variables, for instance, in cases where the goal is to manage numerous remote devices (ex, IoT networks).

-Following the community demand, the Environment data source was created to supplement that ability.
+Following the community demand, we created the Environment data source to supplement that ability.
 Employing the Environment data source allows you to display the environment variables of all your devices in one spot, the Grafana dashboard.

 The way to install the Environment data source is to use Grafana CLI and run the following command.